 For these reasons, students do not have the right to expect advising during the summer sessions.
 Students must plan carefully to avoid having completion of their degrees delayed during summer sessions.
+The one exception to this policy is that students enrolled in M.A.Geo. in Geography (Geographic Education Concentration) and working full-time are advised to consult with the research advisor and take three to six hours in summer semesters.

-VII.
+VIII.
 Comprehensive Examination